Welcome to today's edition of the Rush 24-7 podcast.

 I fought this at every stage.

-Would you just tell me and your audience what happened to the housekeeper in the parking lot?
+Would you just tell me and your audience, what happened to the housekeeper in the parking lot?

-Why was that never you know Well, this is something that you're talking about people who sold a story to a tabloid publication.
+You know, well, this is something that you're talking about people who sold a story to a tabloid publication.

-Are you saying it there was no connection by anything?
+Are you saying there was no connection?

 I am not going to dignify the details in that stupid story.